Discrete $\Omega$-results for the Riemann zeta function: Abstract

 \section{Abstract}

-We study lower bounds of the Riemann zeta function $\zeta(s)$ along vertical arithmetic progressions on the right-half of the critical strip.
-We show that, aside from some discrepancy on certain constants, the lower bounds obtained in the discrete case coincide with the ones known for the continuous case, that is when the imaginary part of $s$ ranges on a given interval.
+We study lower bounds for the Riemann zeta function $\zeta(s)$ along vertical arithmetic progressions in the right-half of the critical strip.
+We show that the lower bounds obtained in the discrete case coincide, up to the constants in the exponential, with the ones known for the continuous case, that is when the imaginary part of $s$ ranges on a given interval.
 Our methods are based on a discretization of the resonance method for estimating extremal values of $\zeta(s)$.
-On the lines $1/2+i\mathbb{R}$ and $1+i\mathbb{R}$ we apply these methods successfully only in the case of homogeneous arithmetic progressions.